Bull Connor: Commissioner of Public Safety (1936–1954, 1957–1963)

 In 1936, Connor was elected to the office of commissioner of Public Safety of Birmingham, beginning the first of two stretches that spanned a total of 26 years.
 His first stretch ended in 1952, but he was re-elected in 1956, and was sworn in on November 4, 1957, where he served until 1963.

+At a meeting of the Southern Conference for Human Welfare in 1938, Eleanor Roosevelt refused Connor's directions to follow local segregation laws by sitting in the black section of a Birmingham auditorium.

 In 1938, Connor ran as a candidate for Governor of Alabama.
 He announced he would be campaigning on a platform of "protecting employment practices, law enforcement, segregation and other problems that have been historically classified as states' rights by the Democratic party".

 In 1948, Connor's officers arrested the U.S. Senator from Idaho, Glen H. Taylor.
 Taylor was the running mate of Progressive Party presidential candidate Henry Wallace, former Democratic vice president (1941 to 1945) with Franklin D. Roosevelt.
 Taylor, who had attempted to speak to the Southern Negro Youth Congress, was arrested for violating Birmingham's racial segregation laws.
 Connor's effort to enforce the law was caused by the group's reported communist philosophy, with Connor noting at the time, "There's not enough room in town for Bull and the Commies."

 During the 1948 Democratic National Convention, Connor led the Alabama delegation in a walkout when the national party included a civil rights plank in its platform.
 The offshoot States' Rights Democratic Party (Dixiecrats) nominated Strom Thurmond for president at its convention in Birmingham's Municipal Auditorium.

 Connor's second run for governor failed in 1954.
 He was the center of controversy that year by pushing through a city ordinance in Birmingham that outlawed "communism."